Home / Career Guides / Computer Programmer

 What skills are necessary for a computer programmer?

-A computer programmer must have proficiency in various programming languages, strong problem-solving abilities, logical thinking, attention to detail, and good communication skills.
+They must have proficiency in various programming languages, strong problem-solving abilities, logical thinking, attention to detail, and good communication skills.
 It’s also beneficial to be familiar with database management and be able to work in a team-oriented environment.

 What personal qualities are beneficial for a computer programmer?